Skip to main content

 • Lip on the outer edge (worn material)

-• Pulsing pedal under braking — warped rotors
+• Pulsing pedal or brake judder under braking — usually disc thickness variation (DTV)

 • Steering wheel shake at highway braking speeds